Internet addiction disorder: Public concern

+Internet addiction has raised great public concern in Asia and some countries consider Internet addiction as one of the major issues that threatens public health, in particular among adolescents.
+Internet addiction has been seen as a growing concern among adolescents, with many spending a significant amount of time online and exhibiting problematic use behaviors such as compulsive internet use and withdrawal symptoms when offline.
+Certain demographic factors, such as gender and socioeconomic status, may be associated with higher rates of internet addiction.

+Various factors may contribute to the development of Internet addiction, including individual factors such as depression, anxiety, and poor self-regulation, as well as environmental factors such as parental monitoring and peer influence.
+Poor academic performance, disrupted sleep patterns, and social isolation were found to be potential negative consequences of Internet addiction.

 Treatment

 Current interventions and strategies used as treatments for Internet addiction stem from those practiced in substance abuse disorder.
 In the absence of "methodologically adequate research", treatment programs are not well corroborated.
 Psychosocial treatment is the approach most often applied.
 In practice, rehab centers usually devise a combination of multiple therapies.

 Psychosocial treatment

 Cognitive behavioral therapy

 The cognitive behavioral therapy with Internet addicts (CBT-IA) is developed in analogy to therapies for impulse control disorder.

 Several key aspects are embedded in this therapy: